A relationship breakdown is not easy, but choosing the right Divorce Solicitor to help you could reduce conflict and improve the outcome for you.

 Stage One - Complete the application form for a divorce, known as a divorce petition.
 In addition, you have to pay the Court fee of £550 regardless of whether you use a Divorce Solicitor or not.

-Stage Two - The Court will send of copy of the divorce application to your ex or their solicitor.
+Stage Two - The Court will send of copy of the divorce application to your ex or their Divorce Lawyer.
 Your ex has to respond to the Court within a certain time frame, saying if they agree to the divorce.
 If your ex doesn’t agree, they must provide an ‘answer to a divorce’, which tells the Court their reasons for disagreeing.
 There will be a Court hearing to determine the issue.